M3 Total Wellness

 How to fix it

-• Include protein at each meal
+• Include protein at meals and snacks

-• Distribute intake throughout the day
+• Distribute protein throughout the day

 • Use whole foods as the foundation